§ Trust Spanning Protocol (TSP) Specification

 In HPKE-Base mode, the VID_sndr

-field MUST be present in the Confidential Header Fields (as required by [[spec-inform:ESSR]]).
+field MUST be present in the confidential control payload (as required by [[spec-inform:ESSR]]).

 § Lipsodium Sealed Box

-Libsodium is a popularly available open source software library that is a fork of [[spec-inform:NaCl]].
-Among many modern and easy-to-use cryptographic tools, it implements a crypto_box primitive that is essentially a non-standardized PKAE scheme.
-We specify a way for TSP to use the lipsodium sealed box API as a PKAE choice here because its popularity.
-However, since the sealed box API is not standardized and the fact that the Lipsodium community is also implementing HPKE options, implementors SHOULD consider to migrate to one of the HPKE options.
+Libsodium is a popular open source software library that is a fork of [[spec-inform:NaCl]].
+Among many modern and easy-to-use cryptographic tools, it provides an implementation of a crypto_box primitive that is essentially a non-standardized PKAE scheme.
+We specify a way for TSP to use the lipsodium sealed box API as a PKAE choice here because of its popularity.
+However, since the sealed box API is not standard alongside the fact that the Lipsodium community is also implementing HPKE options in parallel, implementors SHOULD consider migrating to one of the HPKE options.
 We MAY remove this option in the future.

 § Sealed Box